Happy Thursday June 6!

 • What factors influence personal decisions?

-Internal and external factors, peer pressure
+Internal and external factors, peer

-What are the three ways that groups can make decisions and what are the advantages and disadvantages?
+make decisions and what are the advantages and disadvantages?

 - Consensus - Everybody can Vote -Representatives